blakadder/templates/_templates/moes-3-way.markdown

 template: '{"NAME":"Moes 3-Way","GPIO":[255,255,255,255,21,57,0,0,30,10,9,255,255],"FLAG":0,"BASE":18}'
 link_alt:
 ---
 To control the switch via MQTT you will need to monitor the Power1 state and send an ON/OFF as an event command.
-If the light is backwards toggle the Power1 eelay once on the Tasmota GUI to follow the light correctly.
+If the light is backwards toggle the Power1 relay once on the Tasmota GUI to follow the light correctly.
 Power1 state should then follow the "light on" sensor after this.
 ```lua
 rule1 on event#ON do power2 TOGGLE endon
 rule2 on event#OFF do power2 TOGGLE endon